|Start date||January 2022|

 This course will include the Non-Medical Prescribing module with the Physical Health and Wellbeing module or the Advanced Physical Assessment module.

 Over the course of the programme, you will:

 Successful completion of the programme will result in the V300 recordable qualification of independent prescriber.

 A range of assessment strategies will be used to develop your professionalism including reflection and discussion as well as group presentations.
-Teaching will be blended learning, utilising online resources and lectures, and face-to-face lectures and discussion groups involving critical incident analysis.
+Teaching will utilise online resources and lectures, and discussion groups involving critical incident analysis.

 The Physical Health and Wellbeing module is a summative assessment through a written examination of multiple choice and structured questions (1 hour and 15 minutes).

 The Physical Assessment module is a summative assessment through an OSCE with focused and general assessment of key systems taught.

 The Non-Medical Prescribing module will be examined through a multiple choice and short answer examination of pharmacology and numeracy and prescription as well as through a 3,000 word assignment.
 You will also have to successfully complete a Clinical Assessment Document following 12 days of supervised clinical practice with a designated assessor.

 For how to apply and teaching dates, please refer to the individual module pages:

 The fees* below refer to the 2021/22 academic year unless otherwise stated.